bma-vandijk/cochrane_outcomes/README.md

 # Data labelling
 I have created a local mock sampler with streamlit (see for yourself by running app.py, after installing requirements from requirements.txt) that samples 4 rows from source/rct_df.csv (the testdata) a time, one of which has a probability lower than .7 (microsoft-Phi LLM).
 The idea is that the user can label row for row until the labelling lust is gone ;), and also to take into account that we'd also like the harder cases (from LLM perspective) to be labelled.

 The picture below gives an idea but I still need to make it available remotely (online hosting) and make proper database connections, and it will need a bit of testing.
+Things like question phrasing and so on can be modified.

 ![alt text](mock_sambeler.png)